googleapis/google-cloud-java/gcloud-java-resourcemanager/README.md

 ```

 #### Creating a project
 All you need to create a project is a globally unique project ID.
 You can also optionally attach a non-unique name and labels to your project.
 Read more about naming guidelines for project IDs, names, and labels [here](https://cloud.google.com/resource-manager/reference/rest/v1beta1/projects).
-To create a project, add the following imports at the top of your file:
+To create a project, add the following import at the top of your file:

 ```java
 import com.google.gcloud.resourcemanager.ProjectInfo;